Home / Libraries Operations Updates / UW Libraries Student Guide

 GET HELP

-From support for digital content creation to research and writing help, UW Libraries provides all kinds of amazing services that can help you succeed: Online or in person- #YourUWLibrary is here for you!
+UW Libraries provides all kinds of amazing services that can help you succeed: Online or in person- #YourUWLibrary is here for you!

 STUDY SPACE (FINDING AND RESERVING SPACE)

-• The Research Commons is a great space for group study and collaboration with comfortable seating, whiteboards, tech-enabled meeting rooms and more.
+• The Research Commons is a great space for group study and collaboration with comfortable seating, whiteboards, tech-enabled meeting rooms, and more.

-• Start with UW Scout™ to find campus study spaces, food/eating venues, and tech items that meet your specific criteria.
+• Start with UW Scout™ to find study spaces, food/eating venues, and tech items that meet your specific criteria.

 COMPUTERS, PRINTING, AND WIFI